AuroAi/apollo_ros_bridge/docs/adding_custom_bridging.md

  }

 ```
 ##### Writing Callbacks

 Since trigger subscribers handle special cases, the callbacks have to be custom coded.
-In the example in the package, conversion functions are written in the lib folder (TODO:: link here) and are called in custom callbacks.
+In the example in the package, conversion functions are written in the [lib](https://github.com/AuroAi/apollo_ros_bridge/tree/master/cyber_ros_bridge/lib "lib") folder and are called in custom callbacks.

 ```cpp
 void cyber_ros_bridge_core::ApolloTrajectoryCallback(const std::shared_ptr<apollo::planning::ADCTrajectory> &msg)